netzero-labs/netzero-labs/docs/diagnostics/Powerwall2.md

 Optionally, you may also scan the QR code behind the Gateway door.
 This will automatically retrieve the correct IP address and password, and can additionally get string diagnostics for all Powerwall+ inverters.
 However, it requires connecting to the built-in WiFi network, which requires standing next to the gateway and is less reliable.

+Note: Diagnostics access is only available from a mobile device (iPhone or Android).
+Due to web browser security restrictions, it is not available from the web app.

 ## Diagnostic Data

 ### Powerwall Capacity